 Having said that, I have had several patients who have come for treatment for their bad back and after it has been fixed they then tell me “oh my CFS has gone as well” – so first, your CFS might not have anything to do with your bad back – but here is how it might be… and often is:

 So, you have a bad fall, maybe many decades in the past.
-This fall or knock jams your vertebrae together in area where the trauma occurred, but often there is a shock wave that runs up and causes damage to other areas of the spine as well.
+This fall or knock jams your vertebrae together in area where the trauma occurred, but often there is a shock wave that runs up and causes damage to other areas of the spine as well – sometimes the whole spine.

-It is often said that the heart pumps the blood around the body.
+Now it is often said that the heart pumps the blood around the body.
 Well it doesn’t.
 It pumps it away from the heart to the tissues, to get back to the heart, you rely on gravity and “the muscle pump” to a large extent as the power of the heart beat on the return route is quite weak.
 The lymph system, which has twice the volume of the blood system, and whose job it is to clear away toxins and debris, however relies entirely on gravity and “the muscle pump” to move lymph around and clear the tissues of waste.
 “The muscle pump”? this is quite simply every time you move a muscle it squashes the blood vessels and lymph vessels in and around it and this action moves the fluids along.

 So, after this bad fall, you have your vertebrae jammed and a nerve signal is sent from the squashed vertebrae to the spinal muscles to go into a protective spasm to restrict movement and provide a protective corset for the spinal column.
-Now for small knocks this works well and when the damage is healed the nerve signal is switched off and things return to normal, but for a really serious issue this “protective spasm” remains for years even decades – and you may not even feel you have a bad back! – This spasm is just a flexion of the muscle like when you flex your biceps to show them off – it is not necessarily a cramp which would be painful.
+Now for small knocks this works well and when the damage is healed the nerve signal is switched off and things return to normal, but for a really serious issue this “protective spasm” remains for years even decades – and you may not even feel you have a bad back – This spasm is just a flexion of the muscle – like when you flex your biceps to show them off – it is not necessarily a cramp which would be painful.
 This is an important point that needs emphasising – your back does not have to be painful to have a “back back” that is causing you all sorts of health problems – it just needs to be in spasm – which is something that takes a bit of practice to spot as spasms are often not painful.

-So, there you are with a damaged spine for decades and hence a damaged Sympathetic Nervous System as the hardware for the Sympathetic Nervous System – the ganglion – which live along the spine (just in front) – have been living in a toxic swamp of stagnant tissues for years as the muscle pump has not drained the tissues properly.
+So, there you are with a damaged spine for decades and hence a damaged Sympathetic Nervous System, as the hardware for the Sympathetic Nervous System – the ganglion – which live along the spine (just in front) – have been living in a toxic swamp of stagnant tissues for years as the muscle pump has not worked to properly drain the tissues.